frenchy64/dependabot-lein-via-mvn/README.md

 modify the `pom.xml` instead of the `project.clj`.
 To compensate, this setup will make GitHub Actions fail in dependabot's PRs until you fix them yourself.

-This way, you get most of the benefits of dependabot (rich diffs, security notices), with a few guard rails to prevent otherwise easy-to-make mistakes that come with this approach.
+This way, you get many of the benefits of dependabot (rich diffs, security notices), with a few guard rails to prevent otherwise easy-to-make mistakes that come with this approach.

 ## Usage

-Assuming you have a Leiningen project ready to go, adding dependabot support is a matter of copying some files and code from this repo.
+Assuming you have a Leiningen project in a git repo ready to go, adding dependabot support is a matter of copying some files and code from this repo.

 1. Copy `.github/dependabot.yml` to your repo.
 Notice that we've configured the `dependabot` as a Maven repository.